pryv/example-apps-web/onboarding/tutorial.md

 <script src="https://api.pryv.com/lib-js/pryv.js"></script>
 ```

 In your application, you will need to fetch the [service information](https://api.pryv.com/reference/#service-info) as the first call of most of your apps working with a Pryv.io platform.
 It allows to obtain information such as the API endpoint format or the authentication request URL.
-Using it in your apps allows you to make them interoperable between Pryv.ioplatforms which is useful when working with production and staging environments for example.
+Using it in your apps allows you to make them interoperable between Pryv.io platforms which is useful when working with production and staging environments for example.

 ### Define URL